Graham Young: Early life and crimes

-Graham Young was born on 7 September 1947 to Frederick and Bessie Young in Neasden, Middlesex; he had an older sister, Winifred Young.
-Younger's mother died of tuberculous when he was fourteen weeks old and was subsequently sent to live with an uncle and aunt, while his sister went to live with their grandparents.
-Several years later, Young's father remarried to another woman named Molly, and the family were re-united.
+Graham Young was born on 7 September 1947 to Frederick and Bessie Young in Neasden, Middlesex; he had an older sister, Winifred.
+After his mother died of tuberculosis when he was fourteen weeks old, Young was sent to live with an uncle and aunt while his sister went to live with their grandparents.
+Several years later, Young's father married his stepmother, Molly Young, and the family were reunited.

 Young was fascinated from an early age by poisons and their effects, and considered Victorian poisoner William Palmer to be a personal hero.
-Young also read extensively about black magic, Adolf Hitler and Nazi Germany.
-In 1959, as he passed his eleven-plus and went to grammar school, he started to read books on advanced toxicology.
+He also read extensively about black magic and Nazism.
+In 1959 he attended John Kelly Boys' School, where he read books on advanced toxicology.

-In 1961, Young acquired antimony from a local chemist, signing the poisons register in the name "M.E.
+In early 1961, Young acquired antimony from a local chemist, signing the poisons register in the name "M.E.
 Evans"; his knowledge of poisons and chemistry convinced the chemist that he was older than he appeared.
-Beginning in February he began poisoning members of his family.
-First his stepmother suffered vomiting, diarrhoea and excruciating stomach pain, which she initially dismissed as bilious attacks.
+From February he poisoned members of his family.
+First his stepmother Molly suffered vomiting, diarrhea and excruciating stomach pain, which she initially dismissed as bilious attacks.
 Before long his father suffered similar stomach cramps, debilitating him for days at a time.
-Soon after, his sister became sick on a couple of occasions over the summer.
+Soon after, Young's sister became sick on two occasions over the summer.
 Shortly afterwards, Young himself fell violently ill.
 It even seemed as if the mystery bug had spread beyond their household: a couple of Young's school friends had similarly been repeatedly absent from school, both suffering from similar symptoms.

 In November 1961, Young's sister was served a cup of tea by her brother one morning but found its taste so sour she took only one mouthful before she threw it away.
-While on the train to work an hour later, she began to hallucinate, had to be helped out of the station and was eventually taken to hospital, where doctors came to the conclusion that she had somehow been exposed to the poisonous Atropa belladonna.
-Young was confronted by his father, but who claimed that Winifred had been using the family's teacups to mix shampoo.
+While on the train to work an hour later, she hallucinated, had to be helped out of the station and was eventually taken to hospital, where doctors came to the conclusion that she had somehow been exposed to the poisonous Atropa belladonna.
+Young was confronted by his father, but he claimed that she had been using the family's teacups to mix shampoo.
 Unconvinced, Young's father searched his room but found nothing incriminating.
-Nevertheless, he warned his son to be more careful in future when "messing about with those bloody chemicals".
+Nevertheless, he warned his son to be more careful in future when "messing about with those bloody chemicals."